johnny353535/yoi/docs/_pages/behaviours/index.md

 ## Parameters

-Behaviours may have parameters to change the default setting of a behavior:
+Behaviors may have parameters to change the default setting of a behavior:

 ```html
 <div yoi-parallax="factor:5;">...</div>